 A Sudden Change in Your Dog’s Diet

 Another common cause of farting is a sudden diet change.
-If you add a new food to the dog table abruptly, it is likely to cause stomach upset.
+If you abruptly add a new food to the dog table, it is likely to cause stomach upset.
 Farting is a telltale sign of tummy troubles.
 A dog farting because of sudden diet changes will produce particularly stinky toots.
 In such a case, the dog will also vomit and have diarrhea.

 Your Dog is Eating Too Much Protein

 A meat-rich diet can cause smelly gas performances.
 Protein is an excellent nutrient for pets, and they need it.
 However, too much of a good thing is not always the best.
-Therefore, when your dog is eating too much meat, especially red meat, it will fart a lot.
+Therefore, when your dog is overeating meat, especially red meat, it will fart a lot.
 Red meat is sulfur-rich, and sulfur is known to cause stinky farts.